Local Ministry Opportunities

 For information contact: [email protected].

-Hatboro Community Cupboard (formerly the Food Pantry at St. John’s)
+Hatboro Community Cupboard (formerly the Food Pantry at St. John’s) Still located at St. John’s Lutheran Church on York Rd.

 The Church of the Advent supports the work of our local food-bank through donation of goods, money and time.